Advisors: Karen Blaisure (September – June),

 Room 3326, Kohrman Hall

-The Accelerated Graduate Degree Program (AGDP) in Youth and Community Development allows qualifying students to begin accumulating credits toward completion of a Master of Arts degree in Youth and Community Development while still enrolled as undergraduates in the Family Studies major, the Child and Family Development major, and Youth and Community Development.
+The Accelerated Graduate Degree Program (AGDP) in Youth and Community Development allows qualifying students to begin accumulating credits toward completion of a Master of Arts degree in Youth and Community Development while still enrolled as undergraduates in the Family Studies major, the Child and Family Development major, and the Youth and Community Development major.
 Undergraduate students admitted to the MA in Youth and Community Development, with senior standing, may take up to 12 credit hours of designated 5000- and 6000-level courses for graduate credit.
 These designated courses may be used in completion of both the bachelor’s degree and the master’s degree.

 The Master of Arts in Youth and Community Development requires a total of 33 credit hours.
 An undergraduate degree in a Family Studies major or a Child and Family Development major requires a total of 122 credit hours.
 Students in these two majors enrolling in the AGDP for the maximum 12 graduate credits would earn 143 total undergraduate and graduate credits in contrast to the typical combined 155 undergraduate and graduate credit hours under the usual progression to degree(s).